-The big benefits of using software like Clean Catalog to build your academic catalog — having an accessible web-based catalog, and a time-saving project-management system — are the main reasons most colleges digitize their catalog.
-But in our work with colleges, we’ve noticed a few secondary benefits that make life easier for everyone involved with the catalog.
+The big benefits of using software like Clean Catalog to build your academic catalog often speak for themselves — having an accessible web-based catalog, using a time-saving project-management system, and providing PDF and digital versions of all content.
+But in our work in higher-ed, we've noticed a few secondary benefits that make life easier for everyone involved with the catalog.

 1. Fewer consistency errors